 If you’re planning to travel, you can also use the code VEGASCHEAP to get a discount on POGO Passes for FREE entertainment in Dallas, Austin, San Antonio, Kansas City, and Phoenix.

 There are currently several Las Vegas entertainment venues that are accepting the POGO Pass, and more are being added periodically.
 If new sites are added before the expiration date on your Pass, you will be able to use your Pass at the new venues, as well.
 Some organizations offer one FREE admission per year; others offer multiple FREE visits.

-Here are the participating venues as of August 2019.
+Here are the participating venues as of December 2021.
 Make sure you click on the Las Vegas POGO Pass link every so often to see if new sites have been added.
 Please check each link before you go, as re-opening has changed many hours/days and entrance options.